The ultimate guide to peer-to-peer fundraising for schools.

 - Wrap it up and thank donors.

-Now, are you ready to learn more about optimizing your peer-to-peer fundraising strategies?
+Are you ready to learn more about optimizing your peer-to-peer fundraising strategies?
 Let’s dive in!

 1. Choose the right peer-to-peer fundraising platform.